Property-based Testing

 isOrdered (x1:x2:xs) = x1 <= x2 && isOrdered (x2:xs)

-and use it to write a property
+isOrdered _ = Trueand use it to write a property

 prop_qsort_isOrdered :: [Int] -> Bool

-prop_qsort_isOrdered xs = isOrdered (qsort xs)
+prop_qsort_isOrdered xs = isOrdered (qsort xs)which we can check

 >>> quickCheckN 1000 prop_qsort_isOrdered